DARIAH-DE/TopicsExplorer/README.md

 # DARIAH Topics Explorer
-This application introduces a **user-friendly topic modeling workflow**, basically containing text data preprocessing, the actual modeling using [latent Dirichlet allocation](http://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf), as well as various interactive visualizations.
+The text mining technique **Topic Modeling** has become a popular statistical method for clustering documents.
+This application presents a workflow consisting of data preprocessing, the actual modeling with [latent Dirichlet allocation](http://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf), and the visualization of the model output to explore the semantic content of your text collection.

 > If you do not know anything about topic modeling or programming in general, this is where you start.

 ## Getting started
-Windows and macOS users **do not** have to install additional software, except the application itself:
+Windows and macOS users **do not** have to install additional software.
+The application itself is [portable](https://en.wikipedia.org/wiki/Portable_application).

 1. Go to the [release-section](https://github.com/DARIAH-DE/TopicsExplorer/releases) and download the ZIP archive for your OS.
 2. Unzip the archive, e.g. using [7-zip](http://www.7-zip.org/).